Thanks to technology, our world is changing fast.

 I finally had a chance to take the SpotOn GPS Fence, the Halo Collar, and the Wagz Freedom Collar out for a walk on a bright and sunny day just seven miles from downtown Boston.

-Of course, I’ll let my field test results speak for themselves.
+Of course, I’ll let my field test results on these GPS collars speak for themselves.

 When I looked at the Wagz app, I saw that the dot to indicate my location was outside of the fence at the time, which was correct.
 However, it wasn’t showing the collar icon as being outside the fence.
 The collar did not give any correction despite the fact that it should have.